ItsMeriem/DataPortfolio/critique-by-design.md

 I think each panel is zooming-in at each level of who makes at or below minimum wage.
 You zoom in on the first dot and it divides it by people at vs people below minimum wage; and then dividing further by gender vs age.

-- Can you describe to me what this is telling you?
+- Can you describe to me the story this is telling you?

 A lot of people are making under minimum wage and most of them are women.
 And a good number of those are young.